Japan plans targeted COVID curbs as new cases fall but deaths hit record | Health

 - Japan

-A Japanese health panel approved on Friday a plan to bring in more targeted COVID-19 curbs across much of the nation, as overall new infections decline but fatalities rise to a record level.
+A Japanese health panel approved on Friday a plan for more targeted COVID-19 curbs across much of the nation, as new infections decline but deaths rise to a record level.

-The government will let infection restrictions on mobility and commerce lapse on Sunday in five prefectures where the virus appears to have peaked out.
-However, curbs will be extended until March 6 in another 17 regions where infection levels are still relatively high.
-"The priority going forward is to try to hold down serious cases and deaths among the elderly," Shigeru Omi, Japan's top health advisor, told reporters after the panel's meeting.
+The government will let limits on mobility and commerce lapse on Sunday in five prefectures where the virus appears to have peaked, but extend curbs until March 6 in 17 more areas where infections are still relatively high.
+"The priority going forward is to try to hold down serious cases and deaths among the elderly," top health adviser Shigeru Omi told reporters after a meeting of the panel, whose plan was expected to be officially approved later in the day.

-The plan is expected to be officially approved later on Friday.
-Newly recorded fatalities rose to a record 271 on Thursday, according to a tally by national broadcaster NHK, the third straight day over 200.
-There have been 2,446 deaths so far in February, already the second-deadliest month in the two-year pandemic.
+New deaths rose to a record 271 on Thursday, a tally by national broadcaster NHK showed, exceeding 200 for the third straight day.
+February's 2,446 deaths make it the second-deadliest month in the two-year pandemic.
+A panel of health experts said this week that a surge of cases caused by the infectious Omicron variant appeared to have peaked, but hospital admissions and deaths were likely to continue, chiefly among the elderly.

-A panel of health experts said this week that a surge of cases caused by the infectious Omicron variant appears to have peaked, but hospitalisations and deaths would likely continue, particularly among the elderly.
-Kyoto University professor Hiroshi Nishiura estimated that the Omicron wave would claim 4,339 lives between January and April 20, with more than 70% of the victims in their 80s or older.
-That number could be reduced depending on the progression of booster shots, acccording to Nishiura.
+Kyoto University professor Hiroshi Nishiura estimated 4,339 deaths in the Omicron wave between January and April 20, with more than 70% in their 80s or older, but added that booster doses of vaccine could help reduce that figure.
+The BA.2 sub-variant of Omicron, found in several countries such as Britain and Denmark, poses a potentially higher risk to global health than the more common BA.1, researchers in Japan said in a pre-print study this week.

+It said BA.2 was more resistant to vaccine-induced immunity than BA.1, and more pathogenic in hamsters, though other studies have suggested similar severity.
+"We don't see any difference in terms of severity between BA.2 and BA.1," Maria Van Kerkhove, a technical lead for the World Health Organization told a briefing this week.

-Prime Minister Fumio Kishida has pledged to accelerate Japan's booster shot programme, which has so far reached just 12% of the population.
+Prime Minister Fumio Kishida has pledged to accelerate Japan's booster programme, which has covered just 12% of the population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)